Gareth Hendrix and the Bunker Bigfoot: Post-Campaign Thoughts

 -- Where It Might Be Going --

-Ehhh, kind of nowhere.
-I feel pretty comfortable with retiring the majority of the characters and storylines.
+Honestly, nowhere.
+I feel comfortable with retiring the majority of the characters and storylines.
 Sometimes ups outnumber the downs and I hope it goes well for all the Bunker idiots.

 Comments